todogroup/todogroup.org/_posts/2016-04-05-todo-track-at-collab-summit.md

 Brandon Keepers ([@bkeepers](https://twitter.com/bkeepers)) runs the Open Source Office at GitHub and presented a talk about developing a maturity model for embracing open source:

 <script async class="speakerdeck-embed" data-id="1de33e2a0e06469eac4b9d211e79f257" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

+Jeff McAffer ([@jeffmcaffer](https://twitter.com/jeffmcaffer) from the Microsoft Open Source Office presented a talk about how Microsoft uses GHTorrent along with Microsoft's DataLake infrastructure to get important data analytics from Github.
+Jeff walked through real-world examples (using live data) to show how reseachers and community managers can use Github's wealth of data to help make better decisions about managing projects and addressing issues.
+He then showed how you can leverage the same for your projects too.

+Christine Abernathy ([@abernathyca](https://twitter.com/abernathyca) from the Facebook Open Source Office shared lessons from the community building strategies used at Facebook to manage some of the most successful Open Source projects.
+She also shared how Facebook uses their metrics dashboard and many tools (that are open sourced) to manage and report on activity in their open source communities.

 TODO